feature-engine/feature_engine/docs/api_doc/discretisation/index.rst

 :class:`EqualFrequencyDiscretiser()`     Sorts values into intervals with similar number of observations.
 :class:`EqualWidthDiscretiser()`         Sorts values into intervals of equal size.
 :class:`ArbitraryDiscretiser()`          Sorts values into intervals predefined by the user.
-:class:`DecisionTreeDiscretiser()`       Replaces values by predictions of a decision tree, which are discrete :class:`IncreasingWidthDiscretiser()`    Sorts variable into increasing width intervals
+:class:`DecisionTreeDiscretiser()`       Replaces values by predictions of a decision tree, which are discrete.
+:class:`IncreasingWidthDiscretiser()`    Sorts variable into geometrical intervals.
 =====================================  ========================================================================